selvagsz/gunther/README.md

 # Gunther

 A bot that is designed to integrate with gitlab & gitlab-ci.
-This project will aim to build an architecture for adding more tasks.
+This project will aim to build an architecture for adding more tasks based on the project requirements.
 Generic tasks will reside inside the project which can serve as examples.

 ## Features